 Over the last few months on our iScrap App Facebook group, several scrappers have asked about current prices for irony aluminum in different areas around North America.
-Some scrappers were mentioning that some scrap yards don’t know what irony aluminum scrap is, so therefore it started a discussion about what it is and why you should ask your local scrap yard about it.
+Some scrappers mentioned that some scrap yards don’t know what irony aluminum scrap is, so.
+Therefore, it started a discussion about what it is and why you should ask your local scrap yard about it.

 Irony Aluminum can also be called aluminum breakage, medium cast aluminum, and special sheet.
 If you aren’t sure what to call it, ask your scrap yard what they call it so you can get familiar with how they price and grade it.